Donix212/urop-hybrid-mesh-net/src/internet/doc/routing-overview.rst

 Limitations
 ~~~~~~~~~~~

-The following are the known limitations of the GlobalRouting implementation:
+The following are the known limitations of the GlobalRouting implementation both for Ipv4 and Ipv6:

 #.
 When calculating routes for networks using GlobalRouting,
    if multiple exit Interfaces are present from the root node to a network,